 The client who sent me this video was tripping out that somebody would crush a 1.20 carat diamond.
 Before you get all worked up over the humanity of it all, allow me to propose a new title for this video:

 The title of this video is “Crushing diamond with hydraulic press” but actually this is not a natural diamond.
-It is a lab grown diamond, thus once again the difference of one little word changes everything.
-If you’ve read my Review of Brilliant Earth, then you know that I’m not a fan of lab grown diamonds.
+It is a lab-created diamond.
+Under those circumstances, one little word really does change everything.
+If you’ve read my Review of Brilliant Earth, then you know that I’m not a fan of lab-grown diamonds.

 Look closely at the GCAL diamond grading report pictured in the video at the 0:39 second mark, you’ll be able to see the lab report number.
 It’s GCAL diamond grading report number 260550045, which I looked up using GCAL Certificate Search.
 Here is a copy of the GCAL diamond grading report: